johnnyw66/SAP2/README.md

 .end
 `````

+I've include a spreadsheet of my opcodes with their bytecode **make up**.
+I've tried to group them wherever possible.
+I would appreciate any feedback.

 **Issues**

 I am currently using **32** (!!!!) control lines.
 Way too much.
 Although the current design uses a 32-bit data output - you can easily swap this for 4 conventional ROMs with 8-bit data buses.
 The utility *buildcontrolrom.py* can be modified to build 4 microcode ROMs if you're inclined to build a real processor.

-25th August: Currently I don't do anything with the **.org** directive.

-Perhaps I can get some inspiration from looking at the design of **Gigatron TTL computer** - which I built in 2018.
+Perhaps I can get some inspiration from looking at the design of the **Gigatron TTL computer** - which I built in 2018.
 Using 32 control lines seems like a bit of an overkill.

+25th August: Currently I don't handle multiple **.org** directives properly.

+27th August: Added example circuit to do memory mapped IO.
+Writes to 0x7ff0, 0x7ff1, 0x7ff2 set up registers to
+a crude sound system.
+See **sound.asm**

 # Instruction Set